Richard F. Kneip: Wounded Knee Incident of 1973

 At the start of Kneip's second term in 1973, the state gained national attention because of a standoff between Native American activists and government agents at Wounded Knee, later known as the second Wounded Knee Incident.

 Foreign service

 Kneip resigned as governor on July 24, 1978, a few months before the expiration of his third term.
 He had been selected by President Jimmy Carter to become the United States ambassador to Singapore.

 Death and legacy

 Kneip sought to return to the governor's mansion in 1986, but he narrowly lost his party's nomination in the state Democratic Party primary to nominee Lars Herseth that June.

 Although he had pondered yet another attempt at returning to public life, Kneip was diagnosed with cancer in early 1987.
 He died in Sioux Falls, South Dakota, on March 9, 1987, at the age of 54.
-He is the last Democrat elected to the Governorship of South Dakota.
+He is the most recent Democrat elected to the Governorship of South Dakota.

 In 1997, U.S. Highway 14 from Brookings to Elkton, was officially designated as the Richard Kneip Memorial Highway.